Assignment & Evaluation - Ranked

 - Information can be added to the Assignment and Evaluation documents inside SharePoint as if you are working in Excel—you do not need to export to Excel and return the document to SharePoint later when the Assignments or Evaluations are completed.

 - Once all the discussions are completed and the information needed for the Assignment or Evaluation document is loaded into the SharePoint library, the document is printed out.
 This “original” is then signed by the Chair and Faculty member and are maintained within the Department’s file on each Faculty member.
 A copy of the signed document is to be given to each Faculty member.
-You do not need to send a copy of the signed original to OFA, or upload a signed document as a pdf to your SharePoint library.
+You do not need to send a copy of the signed original to Faculty Affairs and DO NOT LOAD ANY ASSIGNMENT OR EVALUATION DOCUMENT AS A PDF OR ANY OTHER FORMATE TO YOUR SHAREPOINT LIBRARY.

 - The Evaluation document is to be completed by loading numerical scores; however, if the Chair wishes to do so, or the Faculty member requests it, he or she is free to provide written feedback in addition to the primary Evaluation document in SharePoint.